Portal to Biomedical Research Careers Postbaccalaureate Research Education Program

 Destiny Ogbu graduated from Georgia State University with a B.S. degree in Psychology in May 2019.
 Her past research project was a cross-sectional analysis using statistics to compare distinct brain regions between pre-diagnosed men and women with Huntington’s Disease.
 She is currently working with Dr. Jun Sun (Gastroenterology and Hepatology, College of Medicine).

 Reggie Woods graduated from the Ohio State University with a B.S. degree in Microbiology in May 2019.
 His past research project was on the detection of Parechovirus and Enterovirus among infants evaluated for late-onset Sepsis in the Neonatal Intensive Care Unit of Nationwide Children’s Hospital.
-He is currently working with Dr. Michael Federle (Pharmaceutical Sciences, and Center for Biomedical Sciences, College of Pharmacy).
+He is currently working with Dr. Michael Federle (Pharmaceutical Sciences, and Center for Biomedical Sciences, College of Pharmacy), and the title of his research project was “Using Genetic Screens to Identify Specialized Metabolites and Quorum Sensing Modulators in Pathogenic Streptococci.”

 Garrett Williams graduated from the University of Chicago with a B.A. degree in Philosophy and Neuroscience in June 2019.
 His past research experiences include a study of depersonalization and sensorimotor processing at the Institute of Cognitive Neuroscience at University College, London.
-He is currently working with Dr. Pauline Maki (Psychiatry, Psychology, and Obstetrics and Gynecology, College of Medicine).
+He is currently working with Dr. Pauline Maki (Psychiatry, Psychology, and Obstetrics and Gynecology, College of Medicine), and the title of his research project was “The Role of Mitochrondrial Dysfunction in Alzheimer’s Disease Pathology.”

 2018 PREP Scholars